u-boot/u-boot/doc/develop/process.rst

     feels it has been too long since posting their patch and not received any feedback, it is OK to follow-up and ask.

+    * A custodian may make changes suggested by :doc:`checkpatch.pl
+      <checkpatch>`.
+They must also in turn amend the commit message noting
+      their change, for example ``[trini: Fix typos]``, and add their own :ref:`Signed-off-by <dco>` tag.
+All other changes must be handled by another iteration of the patch, or follow-up patch.

   * If the patch itself can still be applied to the tree.
 The custodian is expected to put in a "best effort" if a patch does not apply cleanly, but can be made to apply still.
 It is up to the custodian